-What started as a handful of concerned citizens now has nearly 6,000 member households, hundreds of volunteers, and a full-time staff of nearly twenty.
+What started as a handful of concerned citizens now has more than 4,500 member households, hundreds of volunteers, and a full-time staff of nearly twenty.
 We have the largest membership of any local preservation organization in the U.S.

 The Conservancy is based in downtown Los Angeles but works throughout L.A.
 County, which spans 88 cities plus the County’s unincorporated areas.